HG063/.Net-Training/README.md

 # .Net-Training
 Programs and Concepts that I had practiced in the .Net Training at Incedo Inc.

-Day-Wise .Net Training Topics Covered :-
+Day-Wise .Net Training Topics and Agenda's Covered :-